-- After the completion of agency feasibility & completeness analysis, the Ocean Policy Advisory Council (OPAC) receives the proposal packet a minimum of 2 weeks prior to the decision making meeting. - a.
+- After the completion of agency proposal analysis, the Ocean Policy Advisory Council (OPAC) receives the proposal packet a minimum of 2 weeks prior to the decision making meeting. - a.
 If the volume or complexity of proposal packet contents is too large for review during an OPAC meeting, the council may convene a working group to carry out initial review and recommendation of proposals.
 This may take place at any point in the review process. - 2.
-OPAC meeting discussion and determination22 - a.
+OPAC meeting discussion and determination - a.
 OCMP staff present proposal packet at the OPAC meeting and provide details to Council members and answer questions. - b.
-Proposing entities have an opportunity to answer OPAC questions where necessary.
+Proposing entities have an opportunity to answer OPAC questions where necessary. - c.
+Public testimony is collected. - 3.
+OPAC makes determination on proposal packet - a.
+If the proposal is reviewed favorably by OPAC, the proposal packed and public comment summary will be sent to LCDC with a recommendation for adoption into the TSP (now referred to as the "OPAC Recommendation" and moves onto Step 5). - b.
+If rejected, proposals will be returned with rejection rationale to the proposing entity.